oimodeler/oimodeler/docs/source/models.rst

 method to retrieve the model complex coherent flux for a set of coordinates but will create  :func:`oimSimulator <oimodeler.oimSimulator.oimSimulator>` or a  :func:`oimSimulator <oimodeler.oimFitter.oimFitter>` that will contain the instance of :func:`oimModel <oimodeler.oimModel.oimModel>` and some interferometric data in an :func:`oimData <oimodeler.oimData.oimData>` to simulate interferometric quantities from the model at the spatial frequenciesfrom our data.
-This will be covered in the XXXXXXXXXXX section.
+This will be covered in the :ref:`simulator` section.

-Nevertheless, in some cases and for explanatory purposes we will directly use this methods in the following example.
+Nevertheless, for explanatory purposes we will directly use this method in the following example.
 Without the :func:`oimSimulator <oimodeler.oimSimulator.oimSimulator>` class, the :func:`oimModel <oimodeler.oimModel.oimModel>`
 can only produce complex coherent flux (i.e., non normalized complex visibility) for a vector of spatial frequecies and wavelengths.